+The morning is at leisure for you to explore York's museums.
+We meet at the hotel after lunch and start our walking tour.
 The ancient streets were the 'stage' for some of the earliest plays in English, such as The York Mystery Cycle, so we will explore those streets.
 The Shambles, often called Europe's best preserved medieval street, has been in continuous existence for over 900 years.
 The name 'Shambles' comes from the Saxon 'Fleshammels', which means "the street of the butchers", for it was here that the city's butchers' market was located.